AzuraCast/azuracast-docs/administration/docker.md

 <br>

 ## The Overall Infrastructure
+> We plan on changing the below containers into one `azuracast` container in the coming weeks, this container will include the following: `web`, `mariadb`, `redis` and `stations`.
+This is currently being tested and docs will be updated to reflect this.
+{.is-danger}

 We have created a simple diagram to explain how our Docker infrastructure is separated into individual containers that handle each major component of the installation: